Ainrion/VidyaKosh/SETUP.md

 2. Sign up or log in
 3. Click "New Project"
 4. Choose your organization
-5. Enter project name (e.g., "vidyakosh-lms")
+5. Enter project name (e.g., "riven-lms")
 6. Enter a secure database password
 7. Choose a region close to your users
 8. Click "Create new project"